-Overview and lessons learned
+Overview of activities and lessons learned

-By autumn 2018 the BICG had successfully set up three Thematic Peer Groups (TPGs) for the three key commitments stimulating the new peer support approach, with the objective to provide a context in which the countries can help each other to implement the three key commitments fully.
-The established structure of cooperation between the EHEA countries is complex but effective. to this moment all of the EHEA countries have participated in at least one and most of them in more than one peer group.
+In the course of summer 2018the BICG set up three Thematic Peer Groups (TPGs), one for the three key commitments, in order to stimulate the new peer support approach, with the objective of providing a context in which the countries can support each other to fully implement the three key commitments.
+The cooperation structure established between the EHEA countries seems effective, although it requires thorough coordination.
+All EHEA countries decided to participate in at least one peer group, most of them in more than one, and most have actually done so.
 The work of the TPGs has been supported by a special strand of ERASMUS+ projects co-funded by the European Commission.

-The work of the thematic peer groups have focused on the implementation of the key commitments but also gone beyond addressing specific issues in the respective policy areas.
-However, even when a TPG focused on specific themes, the importance of implementing the overall commitments has not been forgotten.
+The work of the groups has focused on the implementation of the key commitments but also addressed specific issues in the respective policy areas.
+However, the importance of implementing the overall commitments has remained at the centre of the work.